 9. Comparing our baby to other babies

-Like us, babies all have different sleep patterns and they all need varying amounts of
+Like us, babies all have different sleep patterns and they all need varying amounts of sleep.

 10. Assuming that sleep training means crying it out